pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Set up the HTML structure and some css for the Technical Documentation project page on freeCodeCamp.

 **Thoughts:** I don't know why but it's hard for me to enjoy these projects.
-It's good 'just do it regardless of how you feel about it' practice.
+It's good just-do-it-regardless-of-how-you-feel-about-it practice.

 ### Day 14: June 16, 2019, Sunday

 **Today's Progress**: Finished the Intermediate HTML section of the Web Developer Bootcamp and the form exercise.
 Learned about password/input length validations.

 **Thoughts:** I didn't quite get the form 1-to-1 with the conditions given.
 I got most of the way there and learned.

+### Day 15: June 17, 2019, Monday

+**Today's Progress**: Finished the freeCodeCamp Technical Documentation page project.

+**Thoughts:** I wasn't inspired or excited by this project, but every time I get to work on something that feels boring and tedious at first I end up enjoying some aspect of trying to put it all together.
+Also, coolors.co is a great resource for choosing color schemes.
+All you have to do is hit spacebar to get a set of new complementary colors and their hex values.